DevdudeX/LMD-Photo-Mode-Mod/README.md

 Run the game once then exit.
 (See **Known Issues & Fixes** if your game freezes on quit)
 If successful the Melon Loader splash screen should appear on launch.

-Download `PhotoModeMod.dll` from the releases and add it to the `Mods` folder in your LMD game folder.
+Download `PhotoMode.dll` from the releases and add it to the `Mods` folder in your LMD game folder.

 #### Loading The Mod In-Game
 After loading into a level wait to be able to move the bike then hit `Keyboard [P]` or `Gamepad [Y]`.